Zeroed-Books/db-backup/README.md

 Docker image used to back up the Zeroed Books database to a Digitalocean space.
-The image is a wrapper around the [`s3cmd`][s3cmd] tool, with a little configuration to make the tool point to Digitalocean instead of S3.
+The image is a wrapper around the [`s3cmd`][s3cmd] tool, with a little configuration to make the tool point to DigitalOcean instead of S3.

 ## Parameters